-An important kind of government data is the data related to legislation.
 Legislation applies to every aspect of people's living and evolves continuously building a huge network of interlinked legal documents.
 Therefore, it is important for a government to offer services that make legislation easily accessible to the public aiming at informing them, enabling them to defend their rights, or to use legislation as part of their job.
-Towards this direction, there are already many
+It is equally important to have law professionals access legislation in ways that allows them to do their job easily (e.g., they need to be able to see the evolution of a law over time).
+Finally, in the age of the Web, it is important to enable software developers to develop applications for citizens and law professionals easily, by connecting the available laws with other kinds of government or private sector information.
+Towards this direction, there are already many European Union (EU) countries that have computerized the legislative process by developing platforms for archiving legislation documents and offering on-line access to them using standards such as MetaLex and the European Legislation Identifier (ELI).